netdata/netdata/collectors/python.d.plugin/web_log/README.md

 Web server log files exist for more than 20 years.
 All web servers of all kinds, from all vendors, [since the time NCSA httpd was powering the web](https://en.wikipedia.org/wiki/NCSA_HTTPd), produce log files, saving in real-time all accesses to web sites and APIs.

-Yet, after the appearance of google analytics and similar services, and the recent rise of APM (Application Performance Monitoring) with sophisticated time-series databases that collect and analyze metrics at the application level, all these web server log files are mostly just filling our disks, rotated every night without any use whatsoever.
+Yet, after the appearance of google analytics and similar services, and the recent rise of Application Performance Monitoring (APM) with sophisticated time-series databases that collect and analyze metrics at the application level, all these web server log files are mostly just filling our disks, rotated every night without any use whatsoever.

 Netdata turns this "useless" log file, into a powerful performance and health monitoring tool, capable of detecting, **in real-time**, most common web server problems, such as: